mramzannasir/hpx-project/MYReadme.md

 2nd: Pulsechain, pHex, pulseX and the USDL will be available as well for Nft trading methods.
 Once the trade is completed, they will be committed to an 2.22% commission fee.
 3rd:
 100% of our commission earned in PLS, PLSX and USDL will be given to $Hpx stakers.
-By staking it, you’re becoming stakeholder of Hpx company.
+By staking it, you’re becoming stakeholder of Fmpany.
 The more $Hpx you stake, the more pulsechain, pulseX, pHex and USDL you will earn.
-4th:
+4th:F
 Once someone stakes $Hpx, 0.111% of their coins get’s burned.

 <!-- Air Drop -->